rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    registry, this document encourages the use of IANA-maintained modules.

-   This section provides a set of guidelines for YANG module authors related to the design of IANA-maintained modules.
+   The following section provides a set of guidelines for YANG module authors related to the design of IANA-maintained modules.
 These guidelines are meant to leverage existing IANA registries and use YANG as another format to present the content of these registries when appropriate.

-   {{sec-iana-mm}} updates {{!RFC8126}} by providing guidance for writing the IANA considerations for RFCs that specify IANA-maintained modules.

 ##  Guidelines for IANA-Maintained Modules